pncsoares/javascript-solid-principles/README.md

 # SOLID principles

-> This repository contains the SOLID principles details and code examples written in various programming languages.
+> This repository contains the SOLID principles details and code examples written in JavaScript and Typescript.

 ## Definition